 The software has an activity stream to help organize volunteers.
 It integrates with social networks, along with allowing users to discuss projects in group chats and instant messenger.

-When volunteers are trying to organize an event, they can use Bitrix24 to share files with each other, and every piece of communication is kept in a communication stream, so everyone can stay in the loop.
+When volunteers are trying to organize an event, they can use Bitrix24 to share files and every piece of communication is kept in a communication stream, so everyone can stay in the loop.

-Price: Bitrix24 offers a free version with limited online storage for 12 users.
-Paid accounts start at $46.92 per month.
+Bitrix24 offers a free version with limited online storage for unlimited users.
+Paid accounts with additional features start at $49 per month.